 There are several different strategies to select from when using Flosum with Salesforce.

 DEPLOY THE LEAST AMOUNT OF CODE

 Some organizations deploy each and every component during the sprint cycle.
 If the organization has 20K components, and only 400 components have changed in the spring cycle, it is prudent to deploy only the changed components.
-Deploying all the components increases the deployment by a huge factor, and exponentially increases the chances of deployment failure.
-Not to mention that troubleshooting and debugging will take a lot more time, as well.
+Deploying all the components increases the deployment by a huge factor and exponentially increases the chances of deployment failure.
+Not to mention that troubleshooting and debugging will take a lot more time.